 - Flexible Itinerary: Each itinerary is written by the weather, tides, and group interests.
 Our main goals are a complete immersion in this amazing area, relaxation, wildlife sightings, great food and an amazing time.

 The tour into Johnstone Strait is ideal for sea kayak and hopefully, encountering orcas .
 Our guests come from around the world to kayak among killer whales and other marine mammals, camp in an unspoiled wilderness and learn about First Nations culture.
 We will enjoy the tranquil beauty of this area as we paddle our way and camp at various coastal locations.

 These islands have been utilized by First Nation peoples for generations and there is ample evidence of their extensive use of the area.

 Day 1: Transport to Telegraph Cove on Vancouver Island.
 Dinner at the Saltery Pub, a historic building in Telegraph Cove.
 Camping.

-Days 2 to 6/7: We don’t have an itinerary cast in stone.
-It will depend on many factors including weather, group ability, likely location of orca pods.
-It will essentially be a circle route focused in Johnstone Strait.
-Camp is moved every night or second night, again with consideration of the above outlined factors.
+Days 2 to 7: We don’t have an itinerary cast in stone.
+It will depend on many factors including weather, group ability, and likely location of orca pods.
+It will essentially be a circle route focused on Johnstone Strait.
+Camp is moved every night or second night, again with consideration of the above-outlined factors.

 The red enclosed area represents the location of our activities in Johnstone Strait